Coronavirus (COVID-19)

 Don’t

-• do not have close contact with anyone who is at higher risk, especially individuals with a weakened immune system, if you can avoid it
+• do not have close contact with anyone who is at increased risk of becoming more unwell from coronavirus, especially individuals with a weakened immune system, if you can avoid it

 • do not go to crowded places or anywhere that is enclosed or poorly ventilated if you do leave home